iliubinskii/eslint-plugin-misc/assets/docs/templates/index.md

 ## <a name="custom-checks"></a>Custom checks

 The following rules can be used to create custom checks:
-  - no-restricted-syntax - Disallows AST syntax (an extended version of ESLint core rule).
+  - no-restricted-syntax &mdash; Disallows AST syntax (an extended version of ESLint core rule).
-  - require-syntax - Requires AST syntax.
+  - require-syntax &mdash; Requires AST syntax.
-  - wrap - Allows to modify third-party rule.
+  - wrap &mdash; Allows to modify third-party rule.
-  - typescript/no-restricted-syntax - Disallows AST syntax with additional type check.
+  - typescript/no-restricted-syntax &mdash; Disallows AST syntax with additional type check.

 If you want to apply one rule several times (e.g. you want to restrict several syntaxes), use rule synonyms.